 Connections to this board include the MAIN Power Input and current sensors.
 The MAIN Power Input terminals are positions one through four on the four position screw terminal block, TB1.
 These terminals are covered with a protective shield for safety purposes.
-The current sensor assemblies interface to TB2, TB3 and TB4.
-Each terminal block corresponds to an input voltage phase; care must be exercised to ensure that each current sensor is connected to the correct terminal block.
-One three terminal screw connector is provided for RS-485 communications.
+The current sensor assemblies interface to the TB1 positions 6 thru 10; care must be exercised to ensure that each current sensor is connected to the correct terminals.
+One three terminal screw connector (RS485) is for RS-485 communications.
+One two terminal screw connection (output) is for a pulse output.
+One RJ-45 jack (J8) is provided for 10/100-baseT Ethernet.